orstavik/JoiEvents/docs/1c_event_propagation/11_WhatIs_AsyncPropagation.md

 ```

 1. click on #inner
-2. click on #inner
-3. click on #outer
+2. click on #outer
+3. microtask from #inner
 4. microtask from #inner
-5. microtask from #inner
+5. microtask from #outer
-6. microtask from #outer
+6. nested microtask from #inner

-7.  click on #inner
+7. nested microtask from #inner
-8.  microtask from #inner
+8. nested microtask from #outer

 9.  click on #inner
 10. microtask from #inner
+11. nested microtask from #inner
+12. click on #inner
+13. microtask from #inner
+14. nested microtask from #inner
-11. click on #outer
+15. click on #outer
+16. microtask from #outer
-12. microtask from #outer
+17. nested microtask from #outer

 ```

+In the demo, there are three functionally identical event listeners triggered per click: first two on the `#inner` element, and then one on the `#outer` element.
+Each event listener prints to the console that they are running and then adds a first, normal task/callback to the microtask queue.
+Then, when this first task is run from the microtask queue, then it adds a second, nested task/callback to the microtask queue.

- * Lines 1-6 is the output from `.dispatchEvent(new MouseEvent("click", {bubbles: true}))` on the "Click on me!" element.
-All three event listeners are run *before* any of the tasks added to the microtask queue.
+ * Lines 1-8 is the output from `.dispatchEvent(new MouseEvent("click", {bubbles: true}))` on the "Click on me!" element.
+   1. All the three event listeners are run first.
+   2. Then the three normal, "first" microtasks from each event listener run.
+   3. At the end the three nested, "second" microtasks run.

- * Lines 7-12 is the output from the "native" reaction to the user action of clicking on "Click on me!" with either mouse or touch.
-Here, the tasks added to the microtask queue are run *before* the next event listener.
+ * Lines 9-17 is the output from the "native" reaction to the user action of clicking on "Click on me!" with either mouse or touch.
+Here, each event listener is run as its own macro task, so that *before* the next event listener is called, the microtask queue is completely emptied.

 ## Problem